PaulSudarshan/digital-garden/docs/coursera/coursera-dl/4-Convolutional-Neural-Networks/Readme.md

 ### Why convolutions?

 - Two main advantages of Convs are:
-  - Parameter sharing.
+  - **Parameter sharing.**
     - A feature detector (such as a vertical edge detector) that's useful in one part of the image is probably useful in another part of the image.
-  - sparsity of connections.
+  - **Sparsity of connections.**
     - In each layer, each output value depends only on a small number of inputs which makes it translation invariance.
+    - Convolutional structure helps the neural network encode the fact that an image shifted a few pixels should result in pretty similar features
 - Putting it all together:
   - ![](Images/04.png)